 Street Art - Rise Festival and Spectrum Street Art Festival facilitated impressive art works on walls in Christchurch's inner city.
 Visit Watch This Space to find street art in the city and to find out about street art tours.
 There are also 41 photos of Christchurch Street Art via thecuriouskiwi/blog.

 Sumner is a seaside suburb in Christchurch and you can hire surf boards and wet suits from Stoked at 9 Wakefield Avenue, or Learn to Surf (Sumner surf cam).
 Sumner Village has a directory of businesses for the upmarket suburb.
 Hollywood Cinema in Sumner opened in 1938 and it's still standing strong.

-Trash to treasure - EcoShop (formerly Supershed & Retroshed) is located at 191 Blenheim Road, Riccarton.
+Trash to treasure - EcoShop is located at 191 Blenheim Road, Riccarton.
 If it's recyclable it will be here.
 Open 7 days.

 Water Drop Teahouse is part of the Fo Guang Shan Buddhist Temple, the teahouse is another haven of calm on the very busy Riccarton Road.
 There's a set lunch, sweet snacks in the cabinet and free fruit on the tables.
 (Closed Monday).

 Walk the Writers' Trail - Many of the plaques may be part of construction sites, but if you're interested in writers with a Canterbury connection check out the Writers' Trail brochure.